dwija12903/virtuoso-ai/README.md

 # Virtuoso AI
-## A web application for generating imaginative images using the DALL-E AI model based on user prompts
+## Virtuoso AI is an innovative platform that leverages OpenAI's DALL-E model to generate imaginative and visually stunning images based on user prompts.

 ### 📌 Table of Contents
  * [Features](#features)